Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 The answer is: SecondService.

 Why?
-Because when you register several implementations of the same interface with the Add method to the Dependency Injection container, all the implementations will be registered but it's the last one who will be resolved by default.
+Because when you register several implementations of the same interface with the Add method in the Dependency Injection container, all the implementations will be registered but it's the last one that will be resolved by default.

-You maybe ask yourself now: Why registering all the instance in order to resolving only the last one?
-Why just not register the last one?
+You may now ask yourself: why register all the instances in order to resolve only the last one?
+Why not just register the last one?

-It because the Dependency Injection container resolves what you ask.
-In our example, if you ask for a IService then the DI container will resolve the last service implementation registered but you also can ask for all the registered implementations.
+It's because the Dependency Injection container resolves what you ask for.
+In our example, if you ask for an IService then the DI container will resolve the last service implementation registered, but you can also ask for all the registered implementations.

 Assume we now have this code for our controller: